13,000 Deaths Nobody Told You About: What the Nursing Home Staffing Repeal Means Right Now

 The rule, finalized in 2024, set a floor: 3.48 total nursing hours per resident per day, broken into specific requirements for registered nurses, licensed practical nurses, and certified nursing assistants.
 It also required 24/7 RN coverage, meaning a facility could never be without a registered nurse.
 Not at 3 a.m.
 Not on Christmas.

-CMS's own studies had shown that at least 4.1 hours per resident day were needed to prevent poor outcomes like pressure ulcers and infections.
-The 3.48-hour mandate was already a compromise.
+CMS's own studies had shown that at least 4.1 hours per resident day were needed to prevent poor outcomes like pressure ulcers and infections.3 The 3.48-hour mandate was already a compromise.
 It was the minimum, not the standard.
+The nursing home industry argued compliance was impossible: it would need to hire 100,000 additional workers, and labor shortages in rural areas made the requirement unrealistic.
+CMS, under the current administration, agreed and pulled the rule.

 What 3.48 Hours Looks Like on the Ground

+Numbers like "3.48 hours per resident day" vanish into abstraction.
 A nursing home with 100 residents would need about 348 hours of direct nursing care across a 24-hour period.
-Spread over three shifts, that's roughly 15 to 18 staff members on the floor at any given time.
+Spread over three shifts, that is roughly 15 to 18 staff members on the floor at any given time.
 Enough to answer a call button within minutes.
 Enough to turn a bedridden resident every two hours to prevent pressure sores.

 Without the mandate, staffing decisions revert to facility discretion.
 The national average before the rule was 3.85 hours per resident day, but that average masked enormous variation.
 The bottom quartile of facilities operated well below 3 hours.
 Some ran closer to 2.

 Pressure ulcers develop when someone isn't moved.
 Urinary tract infections develop when a catheter isn't monitored.
 Falls happen when someone tries to get to the bathroom alone because no one came when they pressed the button.
+These are not rare events.
+They are the predictable consequences of arithmetic.

 What You Can Do Right Now